jorgebucaran/hyperapp/docs/README.md

 </body>
 ```

 Click on the + and - buttons to increment and decrement the counter.
 The current count should be displayed on the page inside a `<h1>` tag.
-Now open your developer console and type:
+Now open the developer console and type:

 ```js
 main.up(1000)
 ```

-You should see the counter update accordingly!
+You should see the counter update accordingly.

 In this example we used a `<script>` tag to download the minified library from a CDN.
 In a production environment you will likely be using a module bundler to build your application instead.